scottshambaugh/mpl_stereo/README.md

 By default, the stereograms are set up for "parallel" viewing method as described above.
 For "cross-eyed" viewing, initialize with a negative `ipd` parameter.
 An ipd (Inter-Pupilary Distance) of 65 millimeters is the default, so call `AxesStereo2D(ipd=-65)` for the default cross-eyed viewing.

 ### Derivation of Geometry
 Two eyes with separation `IPD` are looking at a point a distance `z` offset from a focal plane at distance `d`, resulting in view angle `θ`.
 If this point were projected back to the focal plane, it would be offset by `δ` from where it visually appears on that plane.
 This offset `δ` is used to displace each point in the stereogram for each eye based on its `z` value to achieve the stereoscopic effect.
-The `eye_balance` parameter reallocates the total relative displacement of `2δ` between the two eyes.
+The `eye_balance` parameter allocates the total relative displacement of `2δ` between the two eyes.

 ```
 θ = arctan((d - z) / (IPD / 2))